A message from Rapturecamps about COVID-19

 We are doing our best to stay informed of such decisions and pass this information onto you immediately, but we also urge you to do your own research.

 A quick Google search or a visit to any one of the many international health organizations with access to vital travel information is a good place to start.
+If you plan to travel in one of the member states of the European Union this interactive tool provides you with the information that you need to confidently plan your travel and holidays.
+The information is frequently updated and available in 24 languages for your convenience.
 Other than that you follow us on Instagram and Facebook to keep up to date with the latest happenings as they pertain to our surf camps.

 Putting the health of our staff and guests first

 The health of you, your fellow guests and our staff members is paramount.
 As such, we’re focused on being part of the solution and not the problem when it comes to the spread of covid-19.
 Extra sanitary measures will be put in place and our experienced team members will be on-hand to offer support to all guests.